cvc5/cvc5/docs/api/python/python.rst

   pip install cvc5

-Installation (MacOS with Apple Silicon)
+Installation (ARM64 variants of Linux and macOS)
 ------------

-For M1 Macs, the base and pythonic Python API can be installed from source as follows:
+For ARM64-based machines (including Apple computers with M1 and M2 chips), the base and the pythonic Python API can be installed from source as follows:

 .. code:: bash